 Arizona has an extremely rich flora due to its diversity of altitudes and climate.
 It contains floristic associations ranging from sub-tropical to alpine with transitions zones between the Sonoran, Chihuahuan, Mohave, and Great Basin Deserts.
 This rich flora, almost 4000 species of native plants, is equaled by few other regions of the United States.

 Flora of the Sonoran Desert Region

-Check out the very cool online tutorials to learn about the features found within the Symbiota network.
+Check out some very cool online tutorials to learn about the features found within the Symbiota network.
 Search for an unknown plant or make your own species list.
 Or just try them out because the animated tutorials are cool!!

-More floras are available for purchase from the journal Desert Plants published by The University of Arizona for Boyce Thompson Southwestern Arboretum.
+More floras are available for purchase from the journal Desert Plants published by The University of Arizona for Boyce Thompson Arboretum.
 Special issues devoted to the flora of an area are routinely printed.

-Why do those plant names keep changing?
 For a discussion of that topic from the California Native Plant Society, click here.
 For taxonomic changes following the most recent classification of the Angiosperm Phylogeny Group III (APG III) for Arizona flora, see the list (2011.3) created by Joan Tedford.
-Although there is no one authority over plant taxonomy, these changes are widely accepted and the UA Herbarium has rearranged its collection of over 400,000 specimens to reflect this change.
+Although there is no one authority over plant taxonomy, these changes are widely accepted and the University of Arizona Herbarium has rearranged its collection of over 400,000 specimens to reflect this change.